-Remuneration policies
+Remuneration Policies

-Given Australian Mutual Bank's mutually owned structure, there is no equity based payment scheme for directors or managers.
+Given Australian Mutual Bank's mutually owned structure, there is no equitybased payment scheme for directors or managers.
 Director and management remuneration is determined by the use of industry surveys and by comparison to similar sized organisations.

-The objective of management remuneration policies is to ensure that Australian Mutual Bank complies with Prudential Standards and that performance based components of remuneration:
+The objective of management remuneration policies is to ensure that Australian Mutual Bank complies with Prudential Standards and that performance-based components of remuneration:

-- encourage behaviour that supports Australian Mutual Bank's long-term financial soundness and its risk management framework. - align with prudent risk-taking and incorporate adjustments to reflect: - o the outcomes of business activities; - o the risks of business activities including; and o the time necessary for the outcomes of business activities to be reliably measured do not compromise the independence of risk and financial control personnel limiting the performance component of an individual's remuneration to 10% of their base salary (a range between 3.34% and 5.25% was paid for 2022/23);
+- encourage behaviour that supports Australian Mutual Bank's long-term financial soundness and its risk management framework - align with prudent risk-taking and incorporate adjustments to reflect: - o the outcomes of business activities; - o the risks of business activities including; and - o the time necessary for the outcomes of business activities to be reliably measured - do not compromise the independence of risk and financial control personnel.